Missionary Childhood Association

 Our Holy Father Pope Francis has declared the month of October Extraordinary Missionary Month.
 He has asked that the whole Church revive her missionary awareness and commitment.
 In response to the Holy Father’s request, the Office of Missions organized its first Archdiocesan event, called Mission Day, held on October 1 at the John Paul II Shrine in Washington, DC.
 Seventh and eighth grade students from schools across the Archdiocese participated.
-The event included workshops, missionary speakers and ended with Mass celebrated by the Archbishop Wilton Gregory.
+The event included workshops, missionary speakers and ended with Mass celebrated by Cardinal Wilton Gregory.
 During the Mass, children were consecrated to Our Blessed Mother.
 The students also presented the archbishop with a spiritual bouquet of prayers that the schools in the archdiocese offered for his intentions.
 Our hope is that the students will be Missionary Ambassadors returning to their schools and inspire their peers to be missionary from what they have learned.

 Fr.
 Luis Montes, missionary to Iraq

 Luis Montes, IVE, was born in a little town in the province of Buenos Aires, Argentina, the sixth of seven brothers.
 Three are priests in the Institute of the Incarnate Word (IVE).

 “My brother Jose is a priest in Ukraine.
 My brother Enrique is in Egypt.
 I am in Iraq.”

 Within months after his 1996 ordination as a priest in the IVE’s contemplative branch, Fr.
 Luis was sent to a town outside of Bethlehem to help found a monastery there.